cloudy sky, with a slightly rolling landscape and trees in the distance.

 Cool SeasonLegumesCrimson Clover, Hairy Vetch, and Peas

 For those producers that cannot graze these crops or have the equipment to harvest them, this may sound like a non-starter.
-However, before you dismiss this opportunity think about which of your neighbors could benefit and harvest or graze these crops.
+However, before you pass on this opportunity, think about which of your neighbors could benefit and harvest or graze these crops.
 This could be a win-win for both of you.
 The grower receives cash from the crop, and the neighbor can acquire some much-needed forage reserves close to home.
+Agriculture is a community endeavor, and farmers have often looked out for each other.
+In this case it could be mutually beneficial.

 Resources: